hakanolgun/notes-from-books/Software/namaste_javascript.md

 ## Execution Context, Memory Phase - Hoisting

-Everything in JS happens inside an Execution Context
+Everything in JS happens inside an Execution Context.

 Global Execution Context is like a box has two parts in it.